Gurgeni/OPTIMUM-NFT-marketplace-bot/README.md

 # OPTIMUM-NFT-marketplace-bot
- Monitoring prices of NFTs , automation of psbt-signing and buying process on ordinalswallet.com Allow me to provide a professional version of the description:
+ Monitoring prices of NFTs , automation of psbt-signing and buying process

 Let me provide a detailed overview of the specifications and parameters of OPTIMUM: